Skip to Main Site Navigation Skip to Content Skip to Footer

 ELAC resources: It’s important for all faculty to have a solid understanding of Eastern’s Liberal Arts Core (ELAC) curriculum so that you can appropriately advise students—and to ensure that any ELAC course you teach meets curriculum requirements.
 You can read an overview of the curriculum designed for faculty on Eastern’s website.
 In addition, faculty maintain a comprehensive Sharepoint site of ELAC Faculty Resources that includes course design resources (including information on High-Impact Practices), resources specific to teaching each of the ELAC learning outcomes, the ELAC rubrics, and resources for faculty teaching LAC101.
 Folders include sample syllabi, lessons, and assignments.
 (Eastern login required.)

-• Blackboard is Eastern's course management software, and most faculty teaching on-ground courses use Blackboard in some way.
-In addition to providing a central location for you to communicate announcements, post readings and videos, and share other resources with students, it also provides tools for posting and collecting assignments, grading through rubrics, and calculating student grades.
+• Blackboard Ultra is Eastern's course management system (LMS) as of Fall 2026.
+Most faculty teaching on-ground courses use Blackboard at a minimum for posting their syllabus and communicating with students using the announcement tool.
+Blackboard can be your central location to upload course materials, post readings and videos, and share other resources with students.
+It also provides tools for posting and collecting assignments, grading through rubrics, and calculating student grades.

-Get support in using Blackboard by making a one-on-one appointment with a staff member in the Center for Instructional Technology (CIT).
+Get support in using Blackboard by making an appointment with a staff member at the Center for Instructional Technology (CIT).

 If you’re ready to begin building your course, you can use the Blackboard Course Template—or read the Blackboard QuickStart Guide to build a course from scratch without the template.
 You can also access Blackboard's Help Center for Instructors.